 Name the fighters, the location, the time of day, the strike or stance, the lighting, and the camera direction.
 For example: "two katana fighters mid-clash on a Tokyo rooftop at sunset, sparking blades, low-angle hero framing."
 The more specific your imagery, the closer the output matches your imagination.

-Can I add narration and music to my anime fight scene videos?
+Can I add narration and music to my Anime fight scene videos?

 Yes.
 The Speech tool generates a voiceover from your script in the voice you choose, and the Music tool produces an original soundtrack to score the scene.
-Layer them onto your anime fight scene video to publish a complete sequence.
+Layer them onto your Anime fight scene video to publish a complete sequence.

-Do I need any prior video editing experience to make anime fight scenes?
+Do I need any prior video editing experience to make Anime fight scenes?

 No. Morphic runs in your browser and you direct it with plain-language prompts.
-Anyone who can describe an anime fight scene can produce one.
+Anyone who can describe an Anime fight scene can produce one.
 After Effects, Blender, and manual rigging are not required.